-Your acupuncturist will then take a look at your tongue and feel your pulse.
-Your pulse, like the tongue, holds additional information we may not see.
-Acupuncture treatment follows with needle retention, usually 30-45 min.
+Acupuncture treatment follows with needle retention, usually around 30min.
 A treatment plan will be put together catering to your specific presentation and needs.
-Acupuncture with Adjunct Therapies may include Therapeutic Massage, Fire Cupping and Gua Sha.
+Acupuncture with Adjunct Therapies may include a combination of Tuina (Therapeutic Massage), Fire Cupping and Gua Sha (scraping).
 If you have a request or preference for any specific therapy, please let your acupuncturist know.
 Otherwise, your acupuncturist will select the most appropriate Adjunct Therapy fitting to your present presentation.

 After your acupuncture treatment, avoid over exercising, over exertion of sexual activity, over consumption of alcohol and illegal drug use.
 Remember to stay hydrated with plenty of water.

 Needle insertion sites may be slightly tender, bruised or achy -- these are all minor discomforts lasting a day or two.
 Gentle massage will ease the discomfort.
 You may soak in an epsom salt bath to help facilitate better blood circulation and minimize post-session aches.
 Use with caution if you have high blood pressure or diabetic.